The Best Air Purifier for Bushfire Smoke Removal.

-With more than 100 bushfires burning in Australia, and Sydney experiencing worse air quality than Beijing and New Delhi, millions of Australians are suffering from the harmful effects of smoke inhalation, which can be worse than second-hand cigarette smoke.
+During bushfire season, many Australian cities can experience air quality worse than Beijing and New Delhi.
+During these periods millions of Australians suffer from the harmful effects of smoke inhalation, which can be worse than second-hand cigarette smoke.

-This ongoing problem is posing serious risks of short-term and long-term health effects, particularly for pregnant woman and children with asthma.
+This ongoing problem poses serious risks of short-term and long-term health effects, particularly for pregnant women and children with asthma.
 What makes bushfire smoke so dangerous is the high concentrations of particles, ranging from large to ultra-fine.

 It's the ultra-fine particles that pose the biggest threat.
 They can travel hundreds of kilometres and remain airborne for long periods of time.
-There is also the smoke vapour, which consists of gases including carbon monoxide, carbon dioxide, nitrogen oxides and volatile organic compounds that can be harmful to your health.
+The smoke vapour consists of gases including carbon monoxide, carbon dioxide, nitrogen oxides, and volatile organic compounds that can be harmful to your health.

 If you are looking for an air purifier to filter bushfire smoke from the air in your home or workplace, it is important to understand the basics of how an air purifier filters particles and smoke.

-The majority of air purifiers found in appliance stores are ineffective against smoke because they contain very little activated carbon, usually only a pad, which is a few millimeters thick.
+The majority of air purifiers found in appliance stores are ineffective against smoke because they contain very little activated carbon, usually only a pad, which is a few millimetres thick.

-Activated carbon works like a sponge, it adsorbs the smoke from the airstream.
-It is used in gas masks by firefighters and in professional grade gas respirators.
-Too little activated carbon, and the smoke will pass straight through.
+Activated carbon works like a sponge, it absorbs the smoke from the airstream.
+It is used in gas masks by firefighters and in professional-grade gas respirators.
+Too little activated carbon and the smoke will pass straight through.